cih9088/dotfiles/README.md

 ```

 ## Prerequisites
-You need sudo and following
+You need sudo and following would be installed
 * MAC: python2, python3, wget
 * Ubuntu: python2, python3, bsdtar
 ```bash